kapshaul/CT-medical-imaging/README.md

 To implement the code, follow these steps:
 1. Clone the repository, which includes the `Med5.m` file.
 2. Run the `Med5.m` file to complete the EM algorithm and estimate the body model matrix coefficients.

-3. The implementation will also plot Mean Squared Error (MSE) graphs, comparing the Cramer-Rao Lower Bound (CRLB) under the fixed body model matrix.
+The implementation will also plot Mean Squared Error (MSE) graphs, comparing the Cramer-Rao Lower Bound (CRLB) under the fixed body model matrix.

-By following these steps, you can effectively execute the algorithm and visualize the results.